orchetect/PListKit/README.md

 ### Additional Methods

 More methods are available in addition to what is outlined here in the documentation.
-Use code completion in the Xcode IDE code editor to discover them.
+See the bundled DocC documentation in Xcode's IDE by running the Build Documentation command.

 ## Resources